 }

-Done!
-Now, upload and run (make sure to select the correct board and port from the Tools > Port and Tools > Board menus).
+Upload this code to your Arduino, and run (make sure to select the correct board and port from the Tools > Board and Tools > Port menus).
 You should have a working traffic light that changes every 15 seconds, like this (sped up):

 Now that you know the basics, let’s improve it.
 Add in a pushbutton for pedestrians to change the light whenever they like:

 Notice how the traffic light is exactly the same as the previous example.
 Connect the button to digital pin 12.
-You’ll notice that the switch has a high-impedance 10k? resistor attached to it, and you may be wondering why.
-This is called a pull-down resistor.
-It’s a difficult concept to grasp at first, but bear with me.
+You'll notice that the switch has a high-impedance 10k-ohm resistor attached to it, and you may be wondering why.
+This is a pull-down resistor.

-A switch either lets the current flow, or doesn’t.
-This seems simple enough, but in a logic circuit, the current should be always flowing in either a high or low state (remember – 1 or 0, high or low).
-You might assume that a pushbutton switch that isn’t actually being pushed would be defined as being in a low state, but in fact it’s said to be ‘floating’, because no current is being drawn at all.
+A switch either lets the current flow or doesn't.
+This seems simple enough, but in a logic circuit, the current should be always flowing in either a high or low state (remember, 1 or 0, HIGH or LOW).
+You might assume that a pushbutton switch that isn't actually pressed would be in a LOW state, but in fact, it's said to be 'floating', because no current gets drawn at all.

-Start by adding a new variable to the start of the program:
+Start by adding a new variable to store your button pin:

 int button = 12; // switch is on pin 12